reichlab/variant-nowcast-hub/README.md

 ## Modelers guide to using this hub

-This section provides a high-level getting started guide for modelers who want to submit the United States SARS-CoV-2 Variant Nowcast Hub.
+This section provides a high-level getting started guide for modelers who want to submit their nowcasts to the United States SARS-CoV-2 Variant Nowcast Hub.

 - See [Background](#background) for details about what modelers will be asked to predict and how the hub will evaluation submissions.